bithive/esi-ruby/docs/FittingsApi.md

 # load the gem
 require 'esi-ruby'
 # setup authorization
-EsiRuby.configure do |config|
+Esi.configure do |config|
   # Configure OAuth2 access token for authorization: evesso
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = EsiRuby::FittingsApi.new
+api_instance = Esi::FittingsApi.new

 character_id = 56 # Integer | An EVE character ID

-fitting = EsiRuby::PostCharactersCharacterIdFittingsFitting.new # PostCharactersCharacterIdFittingsFitting | Details about the new fitting
+fitting = Esi::PostCharactersCharacterIdFittingsFitting.new # PostCharactersCharacterIdFittingsFitting | Details about the new fitting

 opts = {
   datasource: 'tranquility', # String | The server name you would like data from